equinor/ert/docs/reference/configuration/data_types.rst

 consequence of this is that the update process can *not* give you a posterior with updated parameters in the same distribution family as the Prior.

+REPRODUCIBILITY
+,,,,,,,,,,,,,,,

+When ERT samples values there is a seed for each parameter.
+This means that if ERT is started with a fixed :ref:`RANDOM_SEED <random_seed>` each prior that is sampled will be identical.
+When running without a random seed ERT will output which random seed was used, so it is possible to reproduce results as long as that is kept.

+This section only applies if a fixed seed is used:
+  * If the ensemble size is increased from N -> N+1 the N first realizations will be identical to before
+  * Parameter order is irrelevant
+  * Parameter names are case sensitive, PARAM:MY_PARAM != PARAM:myParam

 NORMAL
 ,,,,,,